 Use seasonality to increase sales

-Tap into seasonality and generate spikes in your online sales by considering these ideas.
+Tap into seasonality and drive online sales using some of these ideas.

 Important tip: Update your product information effectively with a PIM solution A big picture decision: consider a PIM solution, capable of updating, retrieving and sending product information at the drop of a hat to all the sales channels, including eCommerce platforms, marketplaces, and physical stores